HomeSpan/HomeSpan/docs/Solutions.md

 * From within the Arduino IDE, the easiest way to reduce the SPIFFS partition is to select the *Minimal SPIFFS* partition scheme from under the Tools menu, and then simply recompile and upload you sketch.
 This scheme reserves only 128 KB for the SPIFFS partition, which leaves a full 1920 KB of program storage for each OTA partition.
 This represents a 50% increase in program size, which should suffice for most applications.

-* If for some reason you still need more space, and you only have 4MB of flash, if you are willing to forgo OTA updates, you can try selecting the *Huge App* partition scheme, which reserves 896 KB for SPIFFS and leaves a *single* partition of 3072 KB for program storage.
+* If for some reason you still need more space, and you only have 4MB of flash, you can try selecting the *Huge App* partition scheme, which reserves 896 KB for SPIFFS and leaves a *single* partition of 3072 KB for program storage.
 OTA will unfortunately *not* be available in this scheme.

 * Note: if you are not using the Arduino IDE to compile and upload HomeSpan sketches, please consult the documentation for your IDE to learn how to change the partition scheme.